Radically improve your designs by learning the baseline grid.

 Step 5: Go to Layout > Creates Guides, and paste the height of the baseline into the ‘Gutter’.
 This ensures the height of your gutters are the same as your baseline grid.
 Also make sure that you have ‘Preview’ ticked (below the ‘Cancel’ button), and in the ‘Options’ field, ‘Fit Guides to’ are set to ‘Margins’ (this is crucial or this process will not work!).

 Pro tip: I also set the column gutter to the same as my row gutter – keeping it consistent!

 Step 6: Next, input the number of rows that fit into your baseline grid.
 This can be a bit fiddly, but you want your grid to fit perfectly with your baseline underneath.
 This may mean increasing or decreasing the number of rows until you get this spot on.

 Step 7: If you find no number fits into your grid, you may need to move your margin up or down one baseline increment, and go back to step 4 of this mini tutorial.
-(Sometimes it takes a bit of experimenting to make your grids to match the baseline grid – just keep with it!)
+Sometimes it takes some experimentation to align your grids to the baseline grid – just keep with it!

 And there you go!

 You can now create a text box which aligns to your baseline, and it fits into your grid!